SteveMarshall/solarman-data-exporter/README.md

 The data is pulled directly from the Solarman WiFi stick.
 You need to provide the address and serial number of the stick.

-The registers to be polled and their meaning are stored in `registers.py` file.
-I have populated file already with registers that I use.
-The list is not final but shoudl be good enough for most cases.
-Note the registers are not the same on all models and firmware versions.
-They do tend to move with firmware upgrades.
-You may need to adjusts or add new ones for the inverter that you use.
+The registers to be read are described in `config/registers.py`.
+I have defined registers that (appear to) work for my Sofar Solar HYD-3600 ES, but **your inverter will likely need a different configuration**.

 ## Configuration